 Time spent with the tribespeople left me with a lot to contemplate.
 It has been the most humbling experience of my life.
 The way traditional culture and contemporary beliefs coexist exquisitely intrigues me.

 When you witness the simple and culturally rich lives of tribes firsthand, your whole perspective on the world changes.
-You begin to look at the things differently.
+You begin to look at things differently.
 Suddenly, Instagram feed or Facebook likes seem frivolous.

 Many of the Nyishi tribal practices teach us to improve our way of life – from respecting the nature to staying together in unity to embrace new while respecting the old.